This reveals all z-layers in fort mode. It also works in adventure mode, but any of its effects are negated once you move.

 hellis specified, also reveal HFS areas, but you are required to run

-unrevealbefore unpausing is allowed in order to prevent the demons from spawning.
-If you really want to unpause with hell revealed, specify
+unrevealbefore unpausing is allowed in order to prevent the demons (or treasures) from spawning.
+If you really want to unpause with secrets revealed, specify

 Reverts the effects of

 revealif run immediately afterwards.
 If you have saved the fort in a revealed state and want to restore the map, use

 Discard info about what was visible before revealing the map.
 Only useful where (for example) you abandoned with the fort revealed and no longer need the saved map data when you load a new fort.